-Bangstad has temporarily leased his building to hedge against covid and is currently focused on selling #ProgressiveBeer nationwide.
+Bangstad sold his building to hedge against Covid and is currently focused on selling #ProgressiveBeer nationwide.

 Bangstad also created the Minocqua Brewing Company SuperPAC, which he calls “Dark Money Meant for Good.”
 This super PAC aims to remove Republican federal and state elected officials who perpetuated the election lies that caused the Insurrection of January 6, 2021, and whose downplaying of the seriousness of Covid 19 caused so many unnecessary deaths in our country.

 5% of all Minocqua Brewing Company Profits will go to the MBC Super PAC.